 Before wheat and malted barley can be used to make beer, they must first be malted (the others do not).

-The malting process mimics grain germination, which metabolizes the natural grain sugars (called maltose).
-These are then fed to the yeast during the fermentation process.
+The malting process mimics grain germination, which metabolizes the natural grain sugars (maltose).

-To do so, you have to immerse the seed in water until the plant sprouts.
-It is then dried in a kiln just as it emerges from the seed.
+To do so, immerse the seed in water until the plant sprouts.

 It is the grain that will give your beer three essential qualities, which are: